Medically reviewed by Drugs.com. Last updated on Nov 8, 2022.

 Pyoderma gangrenosum (pie-o-DUR-muh gang-ruh-NO-sum) is a rare condition that causes large, painful sores (ulcers) to develop on your skin, most often on your legs.

-No one knows exactly what causes pyoderma gangrenosum, but it appears to be a disorder of the immune system.
-People who have certain underlying conditions, such as inflammatory bowel disease or rheumatoid arthritis, are at higher risk of pyoderma gangrenosum.
+The exact causes of pyoderma gangrenosum are unknown, but it appears to be a disorder of the immune system.
+People who have certain underlying conditions, such as inflammatory bowel disease or arthritis, are at higher risk of pyoderma gangrenosum.

-The ulcers of pyoderma gangrenosum can develop quickly.
+Pyoderma gangrenosum ulcers can develop quickly.
 They usually clear up with treatment, but scarring and recurrences are common.